grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Alright.
 Any job that seems suitable for a specialty cargo hauler like yourself, I will happily send your fuckin' way."

 Shakes grinned.
-Now they were working in a space he understood -- most profit is future profit.
+Now they were negotiating from a place he understood -- most profit is future profit.
 "So, ah, Hemi, what exactly are ya going to do to my beautiful boat?"

 "Well," Hemi said, looking at Percy, "first, we need to rouse Chips.
 She is the only one on board who might know how to fit a mating collar that could work."

 Percy was grinding her teeth.
 "Alright, Fuck.
 Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking-hoc basis to do some of this welding we need.
 I don't want to see her though.
-Tell her to stay the fuck out of my way or she'll find herself swimming in the prop wash... once we're fucking moving again."
+Tell her to stay the fuck out of my way or she'll find herself swimming in the prop wash... once we're moving again."

-[//]: # (----- EDITED TO HERE -----)

 [//]: # (----- invisible character break)